This website is in English in order to make the information about the Nordic martial art of Glima easily available to our international audience.

 The Raven is a sacred symbol in Norse mythology.
 The Norse God Odin had two ravens, Huginn and Muninn.
 Huginn in Old Norse means "thought" or "conciousness" and Muninn in Old Norse means "memory" or "mind".
-These two ravens fly all over the world, Midgard, and bring information to Odin, according to the 13th century Poetic Edda.
-The Prose Edda also explains that Odin is referred to as "raven-god" due to his association with Huginn and Muninn
+According to the 13th century Poetic Edda, these two ravens fly all over the world, Midgard, and bring information to Odin.
+The Prose Edda also explains that Odin is referred to as "raven-god" due to his association with Huginn and Muninn.

 ACADEMY of VIKING MARTIAL ARTS

 The Academy of Viking Martial Arts, founded in 2009, is dedicated to teaching all forms of Glíma, and to keeping Sport Glima and armed and unarmed Combat Glima relevant.

 We who train in Glíma are the guardians of an unbroken tradition which can be traced back to Viking Age Scandinavia.